Understanding the Differences between Meta's SWE System Design and Product Design Interviews

 By Evan King

-Let me guess, you have the Meta on-site interviews coming up, and your recruiter just offered you a choice between a system design interview and a product design interview.
+Let me guess, you have the Meta on-site interviews coming up, and your recruiter just offered you a choice between a system design interview and a Product Architecture interview.
 Naturally, you immediately have two questions:

 - What is the difference between product and system design?